 A Splunk index stores the raw data in compressed form along with index files that contain metadata that is used to search the event data.
 For indexes, it supports `gzip` (default), `lz4`, and `zstd` for compression and can handle different buckets compressed with different algorithms.
 Splunk calculates disk storage using the formula `(daily average indexing rate) * (retention policy) * 0.5` because it compresses raw data to up to approximately "to approximately half its original size."

 Splunk has bucket locks that are used during file system consistency checks, deletions, and other operations that need to modify buckets after the hot phase.
-Locked buckets can still be searched but prevent these operations from stepping on each others' toes.
-Splunk also has tsidx lockfiles used by `splunk-optimize` to ensure merging of only one .tsidx file at a time.
+Locked buckets can still be searched but prevent these operations from conflicting.

-Splunk is a NoSQL database management system.
-It's key value store (KV store) app allowed users to retrieve data as collections of key-value pairs and perform Create-Read-Update-Delete (CRUD) operations on individual records.
+Splunk is a NoSQL database management system with a key value store data mode.
+This allows users to retrieve data as collections of key-value pairs and perform Create-Read-Update-Delete (CRUD) operations on individual records.

 Splunk supports referential integrity.
 The `correlate` command can be used to return the co-occurrence between fields in data in a matrix format.